COVID-19 UPDATES: SIPH reports 45 new COVID-19 cases, 1 new death - Local News 8

 COVID-19 UPDATES: SIPH reports 45 new COVID-19 cases, 1 new death

-SOUTHEAST IDAHO (KIFI/KIDK) - UPDATE 3:50 p.m.
-Southeastern Idaho Public Health has 45 new confirmed and probable cases of COVID-19 and another death in southeast Idaho.
+SOUTHEAST IDAHO (KIFI/KIDK) - UPDATE 3:45 p.m.
+Southeastern Idaho Public Health has 45 new confirmed and probable cases of COVID-19 and one new death in southeast Idaho.

 See county case counts below:

-SIPH has confirmed another death due to COVID-19 in Power County.
-The individual was a male in his 80’s.
+SIPH has also confirmed another death due to COVID-19 in Bannock County.
+The individual was a male in his 60’s.

 Out of respect to these individuals’ families, no additional details will be released.